Excretion

+Processes across various types of life

+Plants

-Green plants produce carbon dioxide and water as respiratory products.
-In green plants, the carbon dioxide released during respiration gets used during photosynthesis.
-Oxygen is a by product generated during photosynthesis, and exits through stomata, root cell walls, and other routes.
-Plants can get rid of excess water by transpiration and guttation.
-It has been shown that the leaf acts as an 'excretophore' and, in addition to being a primary organ of photosynthesis, is also used as a method of excreting toxic wastes via diffusion.
-Other waste materials that are exuded by some plants — resin, saps, latex, etc. are forced from the interior of the plant by hydrostatic pressures inside the plant and by absorptive forces of plant cells.
-These latter processes do not need added energy, they act passively.
-However, during the pre-abscission phase, the metabolic levels of a leaf are high.
-Plants also excrete some waste substances into the soil around them.
+In green plants, oxygen is a byproduct generated during photosynthesis, and exits through stomata, root cell walls, and other routes.
+Other materials that are exuded by some plants — resin, saps, latex, are forced from the interior of the plant by hydrostatic pressures inside the plant and by absorptive forces of plant cells.
+These latter processes do not need added energy, as they act passively.
+During the pre-abscission phase, deciduous plants excrete by leaf-fall.

+Animals

 In animals, the main excretory products are carbon dioxide, ammonia (in ammoniotelics), urea (in ureotelics), uric acid (in uricotelics), guanine (in Arachnida), and creatine.
 The liver and kidneys clear many substances from the blood (for example, in renal excretion), and the cleared substances are then excreted from the body in the urine and feces.

 Aquatic animals usually excrete ammonia directly into the external environment, as this compound has high solubility and there is ample water available for dilution.
-In terrestrial animals ammonia-like compounds are converted into other nitrogenous materials, i.e. urea, that are less harmful as there is less water in the environment and ammonia itself is toxic.
+In terrestrial animals, ammonia-like compounds are converted into other nitrogenous materials, i.e. urea, that are less harmful as there is less water in the environment and ammonia itself is toxic.
 This process is called detoxification.

+Birds

 Birds excrete their nitrogenous wastes as uric acid in the form of a paste.
 Although this process is metabolically more expensive, it allows more efficient water retention and it can be stored more easily in the egg.
 Many avian species, especially seabirds, can also excrete salt via specialized nasal salt glands, the saline solution leaving through nostrils in the beak.

+Insects

 In insects, a system involving Malpighian tubules is used to excrete metabolic waste.
 Metabolic waste diffuses or is actively transported into the tubule, which transports the wastes to the intestines.
 The metabolic waste is then released from the body along with fecal matter.

 The excreted material may be called ejecta.
 In pathology the word ejecta is more commonly used.